lgorissen/k4d/lab 21/README.md

 **Pod manifest**

-Now that the configMap is defined, the Pod manifest can put it to use (`terra10-transporter-pod.yaml`).
+Now that the configMap is defined, the Pod manifest use it (`terra10-transporter-pod.yaml`).
 In this example we see how a Container argument and an environment variable get their values from the `terra10-transporter-config` ConfigMap that was defined above.

 ```bash
 apiVersion: v1